AhmadGhachim/AhmadGhachim/README.md

 # 💫 About Me:
 Hey there!
-My name is Ahmad, and I am an aspiring product designer.
+My name is Ahmad.
 Recently, I completed my degree in Interactive Systems Design, specializing in human-computer interaction.<br><br>

 ## 🌐 Socials: